Guidance After the Trauma of a Crash

 A PIP insurance plan will cover 80% of a victim’s medical bills and 60% of a victim’s lost wages.
 Whatever fees or damages are leftover after PIP coverage will need to be recovered through the at-fault party in a personal injury claim.

 Q: What are my Property Damage rights?

-A: Property Damage rights entitle you to having your car repaired to it’s condition prior to the accident.
-Or instead, you can receive the fair market value for your vehicle.
+A: Property Damage rights entitle you to have your car repaired to its condition prior to the accident.
+Or instead, you can receive fair market value for your vehicle.
 It is the responsibility of the opposing insurance company to do this.

 Q: Should I continue driving my car?